 As shown in Table 3, some parameter values are almost identical for the two sets, thus indicating low uncertainty.
-But for others, the uncertainty remaining after the calibration is still significant; these are parameters mainly affecting the estimation of the evapotranspiration and outflows to the sea (e.g. conductivities upstream of tanks concentrating the losses to the sea).
-In reality, due to the existence of non-measurable outflows to the sea, the problem of allocating the hydrological losses of the basin is illposed, given that it has a degree of freedom.
-Table 5 shows the mean annual surface and groundwater hydrological balance for the 10-year control period, which refers to the two parameter sets.
+But for others, the uncertainty remaining after the calibration is still significant; these are parameters mainly affecting the estimation of the evapotranspiration and outflows to the sea (e.g., conductivities upstream of tanks concentrating the losses to the sea).
+In reality, due to the existence of non-measurable outflows to the sea, the problem of allocating the hydrological losses of the basin is ill-posed, given that it has a degree of freedom.
+Table 6 shows the mean annual surface and groundwater hydrologic balance for the 10-year control period, which refers to the two parameter sets.
 In reality, these sets provide two extreme scenarios regarding the allocation of hydrological losses.
-Specifically, the first parameter set provides the higher evapotranspiration (835 hm3 year-1 or 64.7% of the mean annual precipitation) and the lower outflows to the sea (61 hm3 year-1), whereas the second set provides the lower evapotranspiration (727 hm3 year-1 or 56.4% of the mean annual precipitation) and the higher outflows to the sea (182 hm3 year-1).
+Specifically, the first parameter set provides the highest (among the two) evapotranspiration (835 hm3/year or 64.7% of the mean annual precipitation) and the lowest outflows to the sea (61 hm3/year), whereas the second set provides the lowest evapotranspiration (727 hm3/year or 56.4% of the mean annual precipitation) and the highest outflows to the sea (182 hm3/year).
 In the absence of further information, such as estimations based on direct measurements, any of the parameter sets is suitable for the purpose of the study.